At the Immigrant's Table

 Prep and boil the vegetables

-Wash and clean beets, carrots and potatoes.
+Wash and the typical Russian vegetables that this salad uses: clean beets, carrots and potatoes.
 At this point, you can either peel them, or proceed as my family does and cook without peeling.

 Prick each vegetable a few times with a fork.
 Place all unpeeled vegetables in large pot, and enough water to cover.
 Bring to a boil potatoes and carrots and beets, and continue cooking for 20-30 minutes more, until they are easily pierced with a knife.
 Let vegetables cool to room temperature.